 The use of Verifiable Credentials is part of what we help our clients understand.
-One big problem is that to date they really only get uptake where they are radically reducing costs, which is a bottom-line impact for companies.
+One big problem is that, to date, they only get uptake where they are radically reducing costs, which is a bottom-line impact for companies.

 The more interesting use cases from a business perspective are top-line revenue related – how does a business drive massive value for its customers using verifiable credentials?
-Any business that drives value deserves a portion of that value (while rent-seekers take oversized percentages of value while adding little or nothing, and should rightly be removed from the system).
+Any company that drives value deserves a portion of that value (while rent-seekers take large percentages of value while adding little or nothing and should rightly be removed from the system).

 The problem has been answering the following range of questions:

-- or any variant of those pairings (or more than 2 parties)?
+- Any variant of those pairings (or more than two parties)?

-This is indeed a hard problem, especially when you consider how privacy, security, and compliance are impacted when you introduce payment.
+It’s a complex problem, especially considering the impact on privacy, security, and compliance when you introduce payment.

-Many of our clients feel there is a way to add value and drive revenue with decentralized identity, but we haven’t had any good answers to date.
-We believe we are getting much closer to that with cheqd and other projects we are working on.
+Many of our clients feel there is a way to add value and drive revenue with a decentralized identity, but we haven’t had any good answers to date.
+However, we believe we are getting closer to that with cheqd and other projects.

-One of the first questions I asked the cheqd team when we started getting into discussions was how they would make life easy for users that want to use, or just stick with, fiat currency for transactions.
-They will need to provide details for you but I am satisfied that they are taking a good approach to make fiat payments work – especially when it comes to network fee stability.
+One of the first questions I asked the cheqd team when we started discussions was how they would make life easy for users that want to use, or stick with, fiat currency for transactions.
+They will need to provide details for you, but I am satisfied that they are taking an excellent approach to making fiat payments work – especially regarding network fee stability.

-On the tokenomics side, we aren’t going to get into the science (magic/mythology/voodoo – pick your term) of tokenomics as that is not our area of deep expertise.
-However, it is worth mentioning a few things that are important to our clients and our team.
-Governance is an obvious one.
-Another is ensuring that the non-token world can be abstracted away from the token when required.
+On the tokenomics side, we aren’t going to get into the science (magic/mythology/voodoo – pick your term) of tokenomics, as that is not our area of deep expertise.
+However, a few essential things to our clients and our team are worth mentioning.
+Governance is evident, and another is ensuring that the non-token world can be abstracted away from the token when required.
 Another is how cheqd’s approach may enable commercial models that, to date, have been holding back the use of decentralized identity.
-The team at cheqd has a coherent explanation of how cheqd is handling the tokenomics here.
+The team at cheqd has a coherent explanation of how cheqd handles tokenomics here.

-I have fielded a lot of “but what about Sovrin?” questions.
-These ones baffle me somewhat, but I get it.
-I want to be clear, we (Continuum Loop and I) fully support the Sovrin Foundation and its mission.
-I am an ex officio member of the Sovrin Board of Trustees, by virtue of co-chairing the Identity For All Council, which is hosted at the Sovrin Foundation.
-I volunteer a lot of time with Sovrin and will continue to do so.
+I have fielded many “but what about Sovrin?” questions.
+These baffle me somewhat, but I get it.
+To be clear, we (Continuum Loop and I) fully support the Sovrin Foundation and its mission.
+I am an ex officio of the Sovrin Board of Trustees under co-chairing the Identity For All Council, hosted at the Sovrin Foundation.
+I volunteer a lot with Sovrin and will continue to do so.

-Similar to Continuum Loop’s work with governments that are working on deploying, or have deployed, Hyperledger Indy networks of their own, Sovrin plays a critical role.
-We don’t believe that there will be one single SSI network but Sovrin is important both as a network, as well as its facilitator/leader role in a network-of-networks.
-The cheqd network adds to the diversity in the network-of-networks and I imagine that the two groups will work together nicely.
+Like Continuum Loop’s work with governments that are working on deploying, or have deployed, Hyperledger Indy networks of their own, Sovrin plays a critical role.
+We don’t believe there will be one SSI network, but Sovrin is essential both as a network and its facilitator/leader role in a network of networks.
+The cheqd network adds to the diversity in the network of networks, and I imagine the two groups will work together nicely.

-Sovrin is also the progenitor of much of the leading thinking that is in the space – Trust Over IP Foundation; Sovrin Governance; Hyperledger Indy; and more.
+Sovrin is also the progenitor of much of the leading thinking in the space – Trust Over IP Foundation; Sovrin Governance; Hyperledger Indy; and more.

+Why Cheqd?
 We’re looking forward to learning how our relationship with cheqd shakes out.
-We’re going to be learning alongside them and our clients.
-I am sure we will make progress and I am sure we will stumble at times.
+We’re learning alongside them and our clients.
+I am sure we will make progress and stumble at times.
 That’s what we do at Continuum Loop.